Nick Novak: Washington Redskins (second stint)

 After spending the 2006 preseason with the Cardinals, he re-signed with the Redskins on October 10, 2006, again replacing injured kicker John Hall.
 During a Week 9 22–19 victory over the Dallas Cowboys, after Novak missed a 49-yard field goal with 35 seconds left, Redskins safety Troy Vincent blocked a Cowboys field goal; Sean Taylor picked the ball up and ran it all the way to the Dallas 45-yard line.
 Then, a facemask penalty was called which moved the ball to the Cowboys’ 30-yard line and gave the Redskins one more play with no time on the clock.
 Novak then kicked a 47-yard game-winning field goal.
 It was subsequently ranked the fourth greatest moment in FedExField history by Redskins.com.
 On December 4, the Redskins released Novak in favor of Shaun Suisham.

-NFL Europe and Chicago Bears (second stint)
+Chicago Bears (second stint) and NFL Europe

 After the end of the 2006 season, Novak was signed by the Chicago Bears and allocated to NFL Europa, serving as the placekicker for the Cologne Centurions in NFL Europa's final season.
 He had a successful campaign in Europe, including a game-winner for the third-place Centurions.
 After an impressive preseason with the Bears, Novak was released due to the presence of All-Pro kicker Robbie Gould.